This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Nineteen ladies braved snow and ice to meet me and my friend John “Dog” Callister for last weekend’s Natural Christmas Wreath workshop.
-The idea behind the day was to learn how to weave a willow ring, and then decorate it with foraged greenery, dried fruit, and other natural ornaments.
-There’s a video at the bottom of this piece showing the DIYs in action.
+The idea behind the day was to learn to weave a willow ring and then decorate it with foraged greenery, dried fruit, and other natural ornaments.
+There’s a video further below showing the DIYs in action, but one of the ornaments John Dog showed us to make was a simple twig star.
+It’s easy to make, and you could use it as a natural Christmas ornament or tree topper, or just a beautiful nature craft.

 Simple Twig Star